Lobazok/BidanJs/Documentation/EN/Introduction.md

 ~~~

-this function returns the output of the neural network and prints the output to console, does not require any parameter and is used in the **Dev** stage
+this function returns the output of the neural network and prints the output to console, does not require any parameters and is mainly used in the **Dev** stage

 ## activation functions